Samsung/tizen-docs/docs/application/design/wearable/patterns/permissions.md

 -   **Actions**

-    Tapping the tick on the right hand side gives permission and activates the app or the function.
+    Tapping the V on the right-hand side gives permission and activates the app or the function.
 Tapping the X closes the app or blocks the function.

 -   **Don't ask again checkbox**